-This step-by-step article describes how to configure Active Directory diagnostic event logging in Microsoft Windows Server operating systems.
+How to configure Active Directory and LDS diagnostic event logging

-Active Directory records events to the Directory Services log of Event Viewer.
+Active Directory records events to the Directory Services or LDS Instance log in Event Viewer.
 You can use the information that is collected in the log to help you diagnose and resolve possible problems or monitor the activity of Active Directory-related events on your server.

 By default, Active Directory records only critical events and error events in the Directory Service log.
 To configure Active Directory to record other events, you must increase the logging level by editing the registry.